npg70/galbreath-old/people/galbreath-james-abt-1775.md

 Martha Galbreath and their youngest daughter Mary are recorded in the 1841 Census as being in Long Row, Campbeltown.[^census-1841] Later records for either of them have not been found.

-For baptism records of children, he was a farmer in Skebolin.
+From the baptism records of children, he was a farmer in Skebolin.

 He won a prize for turnip growning in 1804[^ref-campbeltown-book]